Neural Distributed Source Coding: Discussion and Analysis

-Another natural question to ask is how close our \textit{learned} distributed compressor is to the optimal distributed compressor.
+Another natural question is whether our \textit{learned} distributed compressor is performing DSC and strictly better than the joint compressor.
 We investigate this using a synthetic data source studied in \cite{DISCUS1999} with two correlated Gaussian sources: $Y = X + N$, $X \sim \mathcal{N}(0, 1)$, and $N \sim \mathcal{N}(0, 0.1^2)$.
-The asymptotically optimal (i.e.~in the limit of compressing infinitely many symbols together) rate-distortion curve of these sources is known analytically, so we can check how our model compares to the theoretical limit.
+The asymptotically optimal (i.e.,~in the limit of compressing infinitely many symbols together) rate-distortion curve of these sources is known analytically, so we can check how our model compares to the theoretical limit.

-\Cref{fig:gaussian_rate_dist} shows that for low rates, both learned methods significantly outperform the asymptotically optimal encoder without side information (SI).
-This is a concrete evidence that our learned encoder is actually performing DSC (as opposed to simply achieving a very good compression rate for single source coding) Moreover, the distributed compression performance remains very close to that of joint compression, showing the efficacy of our practical distributed coding scheme.
+\cref{fig:gaussian_rate_dist} shows that both learned methods significantly outperform the asymptotically optimal encoder without side information (SI) for low rates.
+This is concrete evidence that our learned encoder is actually performing DSC (as opposed to simply achieving a very good compression rate for single source coding).
+Moreover, the distributed compression performance remains very close to that of joint compression depicted in \cref{fig:dist-vs-joint}, showing the efficacy of our practical distributed coding scheme.

 At higher rates, however, the value of side information quickly diminishes, and the learned methods perform worse than even the encoder without SI.
 This is expected as the optimal curves presented in this figure are asymptotic in the limit of jointly compressing infinitely many symbols, which is clearly not the case for the learned methods that compress each symbol one at a time.